-Vertical section 1:10.
+Section 1:10.
 Light planting.
 Rainwater outlet

-3D detail of rainwater outlet in lightly planted roof
+3-D detail of rainwater outlet in lightly planted roof

-Vertical section 1:10.
+Section 1:10.
 Light planting.
 Low parapet junction

-3D detail of low parapet in lightly planted roof
+3-D detail of low parapet in lightly planted roof

+waterproof membrane, that is the bottom layer, bonded to the concrete roof deck.
 The root barrier is sometimes bonded to the waterproofing layer, usually when the complete build-up is a single proprietary system.
-To prevent the passage of organic matter and fine particles into the water drainage system, a filter sheet is set underneath the planting.
-This sheet is lapped up the sides of the planting where it meets an upstand, to the level of the planting.
+To prevent the passage of organic matter and fine particles into the water drainage system, a filter sheet is set undemeath the planting.
+This sheet is lapped up the sides of the planting, where it meets an upstand, to the level of the planting.